carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ~~~
 {: .output}

-Return to the working directory.
+Return to the `pangenome/` directory.
 ~~~
 $ cd ..
 ~~~